asus753/crud-clubes-api/README.md

 ### Routes and http methods

 * GET  /club        --> return an array with information of ALL clubs
 * GET  /club/:id    --> return un object with information of ONE club with the corresponding id
 * POST /club        --> this is used to create a new club
 * PUT  /club/:id    --> this is used to update an existent club
+* DELETE /club/:id  --> delete the club with corresponding id

 ### Data structure objects